Companies that use Storyblok

 All web content management Storyblok

-Storyblok We detected 2,311 customers using Storyblok and 102 companies that churned or ended their trial.
+Storyblok We detected 2,317 companies using Storyblok, 112 companies that churned, and 17 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (10%) and the most common company size is 51-200 employees (31%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login